Black-hole - neutron-star mergers: new numerical-relativity simulations and multipolar effective-one-body model with spin precession and eccentricity: Waveform model validation

-Since the binary experiences precession, the unfaithfullness will also depend on the extrinsic parameters of the binary.
-Hence, we report the sky-maximized faithfulness including all modes at different inclinations, and optimizing over the coalescence angle $\phi$ and the rotations on the in-plane component of the spin, as described in~\cite{Gamba:2021ydi,Gamba:2024cvy}.
 We present the resulting mismatches in Table~\ref{tab:match_HM} for each noise curve employed.
 The lowest mismatches are obtained with $\iota=\pi/8$, with values as low as $\sim 0.01$.
 For $\iota=0$ and $\iota=\pi/4$ the mismatch stays well below $\sim 0.1$, whereas for $\iota=\pi/2$ it reaches $\sim 0.1$ for both detectors.
 These values showcase the performance of the model for precessing binaries with spins as high as $\chi_p=0.6$ especially at low inclinations.

 Finally, we comment on the mismatches previously computed in~\cite{Albanesi:2025txj} for 184 \gls{BHNS} simulations across the available datasets including the CoRe data produced in this work.
 These were obtained in a frequency range of $f\in[10,4096]$~Hz for the (2,2) mode.
 The results are shown in Fig.~\ref{fig:all_mm}.
 We mark the median values for each dataset which lie around $\sim 1\%$ for all of them.
 The lowest mismatch corresponds to \texttt{SXS:BHNS:0001} with $\bar{\mathcal{F}}=0.07\%$, whereas the highest reaches $\bar{\mathcal{F}}=18\%$ for \texttt{2H-Q2M12a75} from the SACRA catalog.
 The latter is a configuration with a highly spinning \gls{BH} $\abh=0.75$ and $\Lambda=4392$.